 So this week when my son and I were talking about what soap we were going to make next, he mentioned how much he really loved Jurassic World (by the way, it was great so if you haven’t seen it yet- do!) so of course we had to make a soap inspired by the movie and we came up with this Homemade Prehistoric Soap.

-With just a few supplies and a about 30 minutes of your time you can have your own soap that looks like it came right out of the Jurassic age!
+With just a few supplies and about 30 minutes of your time, you can have your own soap that looks like it came right out of the Jurassic age! (this post contains affiliate links)

 Supplies Needed to Make Your Own Prehistoric Soap: